You’ve heard it before … Content is King.

 You understand that companies are increasingly expected to publish valuable content to establish a relationship with end consumers.
-You can probably recollect a recent piece of content or social media post from a consumer brand you that caught your attention.
+You can probably recollect a recent piece of content or social media post from a consumer brand that caught your attention.
 Unfortunately, many B2B companies are unwilling to make the investment in content marketing, or are unsure where to begin.
 Here’s why investing in content marketing is important for B2B companies.

 Just a few short years ago, most B2B buyers were researching and making purchase decisions via paper catalogs, fax machines, and landline phones.
 The environment has changed rapidly, as decision makers across the world are increasingly taking their business online.
-While they’re perusing your site or making important purchasing decisions, they often have their social media account open in another tab and are listening to their favorite podcast all the same time.
+While they’re perusing your site or making important purchasing decisions, they often have their social media account open in another tab and are listening to their favorite podcast at the same time.
 You may think that the expectations around content marketing are lower for B2B brands, but this is no longer the case.
 The blending of our personal and business lives digitally has led to higher expectations around content, personalization, and user experience online in the B2B sphere.